inpatient/outpatient US Clinical Experience

 MD2B Connect Physician ID # 56

-Hours: Monday to Friday 7:30 AM to 6 PM
+Hours: Monday to Friday 9 AM to 2 PM

-You will see patients in his office.
 After a few days of observation, you will take on an increasing role in patient encounters and learn the following under the preceptor’s supervision:

-You will take patient histories.
+Taking patient histories.

-You will perform exams under the physician's supervision.
+Performing exams under the physician's supervision.

-You will research the literature to answer clinical questions at the point of care.
+Researching the literature to answer clinical questions at the point of care.

-You will give talks about topics in medicine.
+Giving talks about topics in medicine.

-You will teach other team members.
+Teaching other team members.

-You will spend time with other healthcare professionals in the office to understand their roles and responsibilities.
+Spending time with other healthcare professionals in the office to understand their roles and responsibilities.

-Will a letter of recommendation be offered: Yes, assuming that the IMG meets the expectations of the rotation.
-Dr. Desai will provide the physician with guidelines which will improve the quality of the letter.
+How to obtain a letter of recommendation: The rotator should ask the preceptor for a LOR near the conclusion of the rotation.
+Dr. Desai has provided the physician with guidelines about best practices in letter writing that meet residency program requirements.
 In some cases, the preceptor may ask the rotator to write a letter of recommendation draft.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.